aethermonkey/The-Digital-Hamlet/docs/grandplan/4_Architecture/Foundations.md

 ### Identity:

-Nodes have cryptographic identities provided by Holochain
+Nodes have cryptographic identities provided by Holochain. user / agents also have unique cryptographic identities to ensure standardised identity in and out of the Hamlet.

 ### File Storage:

-IPFS could provide distribution, but may not be required locally
+IPFS could provide distribution, but local data storage system to ensure privacy of Hamlet stores.

 ### External Connectivity: